LIVE FREE RECOVERY

 For the best chance of a full recovery, dual diagnosis treatment should include:

-• Psychotherapy, which has a key role in treating co-occurring disorders.
+• Psychotherapy has a key role in treating co-occurring disorders.
 Prescription medication may also be necessary.

 • Therapy that allows the individual to make his or her own choices is the most reliable and commonly used approach.